The-Delta-Studio/development-guides/c_sharp/README.md

-# The Delta Studio Backend Style Guide
+# The Delta Studio Backend C# Style Guide

 ## Table of Contents